stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 This VM image contains our tool and experiments (with Ubuntu 18.04.6 installed).
 The size of the image is about 4GB.
-A minimum system requirement is a quad-core machine with 4096MB memory.
+A minimum system requirement is a quad-core machine with 4GB memory.
 You can run the image using VirtualBox (https://www.virtualbox.org) as follows:

 - Download 'STLmc.ova' from our webpage (https://stlmc.github.io/cav2022-artifact)
 - Click 'File/Import Appliance' in the top menu.
 - Choose 'STLmc.ova', and click 'Continue'.
-- Set the number of CPU cores (>= 4) and the size of memory (>= 4096 MB).
+- Set the number of CPU cores (>= 4) and the size of memory (>= 4GB).
 - Click 'Import' (which will take a few minutes).
 - Click the green right arrow to run the imported image.

+Remark: Some experiments may not run properly on the following architectures:
+- Apple MacBook Pro 2015 or earlier: Yices 2.6 with QF-NRA is not working